 This huge and varied country stretches from spectacular Iguazu Falls in the north to the jagged glaciers of Tierra del Fuego in the south which is as long a distance as from northern Maine to Florida.
 Much of it is wide open pampas covered with wonderful grass for cows and it is ideal ranching country.
 Buenos Aires is one of the world’s largest and most vibrant cities.

-We have several excellent horseback riding destinations in Argentina which are run by Anglo-Argentine families and are quite different in character.
-The Patagonia Ride is based on a 15,000 acre estancia — a guest and cattle ranch located in a remote and beautiful part of Patagonia near the Andes.
-Estancia Los Potreros has been in the same Anglo-Argentine family for four generations and is a 6,000 acre cattle ranch in the mountains just north of Cordoba.
-Both ranches do an excellent job of blending the best of local culture with our own so that guests feel entirely at home while being exposed to the most picturesque aspects of life on an Argentine ranch.
+The Estancia Los Potreros has been in the same Anglo-Argentine family for four generations and is a 6,000 acre cattle ranch in the mountains just north of Cordoba.
+This ranch does an excellent job of blending the best of local culture with our own so that guests feel entirely at home while being exposed to the most picturesque aspects of life on an Argentine ranch.